IvySimEY/data100/README.md

-# Data 100: Principles and Techniques of Data Science (Fall 2023)
+# Data 100: Principles and Techniques of Data Science

 Repo of all work done for Data 100 at UC Berkeley Fall 2023